If you want the ultimate spa experience using an inflatable hot tub, you should pick those that come with high powered massage jets.

-This is a great choice if you’re a little tight on your budget but are looking for more massage jets options than the standard air bubble jets installation.
+This is a great choice if you’re a little tight on your budget but are looking for more options than the standard air bubble massage installation.

 Check the latest price at Amazon and see if this item is in stock through here.
 Intex PureSpa Jet Massage Spa Set is a cheaper alternative to SaluSpa Hawaii especially that it’s currently out of stock.

 Jet Massage Types

 Not all portable hot tubs are created equally.
 What may seem to be the same iteration of one model to the other is actually a lot more different from the inside.
 There are those with air bubble jets while some have hydrojets.
 A few premium types even have both.

 Inflatable spa models with this type of jet massage system installed are currently the cream of the crop.
 This is aside from the fact that they are also considered to be perfect for winter use, because of the targeted massage.

 They are more expensive than those which only come with air bubble system installed, but the price point is still way cheaper than regular hot tubs.
 It is also the closest to experiencing the real thing with its highly-pressurized and targeted massage jets.

 Air Bubble Jets are the most common massage jet installation for inflatable hot tubs.
 To less demanding persons, the light massage they get from these air bubbles is already enough.

 If you’re one of those who either want a more targeted massage or if you want to have a spa at home which is closer to what you are used to experiencing in the gym or hotel, these air bubble massage just won’t cut it.